 And then I guide them into a thought experiment – "If you had all the engineers in the world, would you still stick with the original idea set?"

-The Incentives mental model is the most underutilised yet has the highest impact.
+The Incentives mental model is the most underutilized yet has the highest impact.

 Humans only do things when we have an incentive to support them.

-And this behaviour is even more dominant as professionals.
+And this behavior is even more dominant as professionals.

 Everyone is doing things for a reason – the next sale, the next promotion, the next house, the next EMI.